United States support for Iraq during the Iran–Iraq War: Diplomatic support

 In 1984, Iran introduced a draft resolution to the United Nations Security Council, citing the Geneva Protocol of 1925, condemning Iraq's use of chemical weapons on the battlefield.
 In response, the United States instructed its delegate at the UN to lobby friendly representatives in support of a motion to take "no decision" on the use of chemical munitions by Iraq.
 If backing to obstruct the resolution could be won, then the U.S. delegation were to proceed and vote in favour of taking zero action; if support were not forthcoming, the U.S. delegate were to refrain from voting altogether.

 USDEL should work to develop general Western position in support of a motion to take "no decision" on Iranian draft resolution on use of chemical weapons by Iraq.
 If such a motion gets reasonable and broad support and sponsorship, USDEL should vote in favor.
 Failing Western support for "no decision," USDEL should abstain.

 Representatives of the United States argued that the UN Human Rights Commission was an "inappropriate forum" for consideration of such abuses.
 According to Joyce Battle, the Security Council eventually issued a "presidential statement" condemning the use of unconventional weapons "without naming Iraq as the offending party."
+In 1988, Iraqi Foreign Minister Tariq Aziz acknowledged Iraq's use of chemical weapons against Iran, but claimed that Iran had used them against Iraq first.